tekknolagi/isdt/lecture-notes/1-cli.md

 > NOTE: We have had reports of strange shell script behavior from students
 > writing their programs on Windows in an editor like Sublime Text.
 If you are
-> on Windows, your best bet is probably to write your program in an editor on
+> on Windows, your best bet is probably to write your program in a text editor
-> the homework server itself, like `nano`, `vim`, or `emacs`.
+> in WSL or a Linux VM.
 >
-> This is due to the way Windows vs Unix line endings.
+> This is due to the way Windows vs Unix handle line endings.

 [^shell-complication]: As it turns out, if you run your executable script with
     `./myscript.sh` and there is no shebang, the kernel will refuse to execute